 Dish towels might seem like a mundane option, but they’re always necessary - and likely to remain packed away at the bottom of a box somewhere for weeks to come.
-Pick out a fun tea towel design like this one from David Shrigley or add a pop of color to their kitchen with this Bitossi Home design.
+Pick out a fun tea towel design like this one from David Shrigley or add a pop of colour to their kitchen with this Bitossi Home design.

-A cozy throw or blanket is a must-have in every home, and your friends will appreciate this gift whatever the time of year.
+A cosy throw or blanket is a must-have in every home, and your friends will appreciate this gift whatever the time of year.
 From snuggling up in front of the TV to casually throwing it over the side of the sofa - or even to keep you warm on a cooler summer night - there are endless uses for a soft and stylish throw.

 A chalkboard is a fun gift for new homeowners.
 Write a message on it congratulating them on their new home for a nice alternative to a card.
-Then they can use it going forward to plan out their weekly meals, write up shopping lists or simply for writing cute notes, their favorite quotes or motivational phrases to keep them going through the week.
+Then they can use it going forward to plan out their weekly meals, write up shopping lists or simply for writing cute notes, their favourite quotes or motivational phrases to keep them going through the week.

 And of course, if all else fails, you can never go wrong with gift cards.
-Let them choose something they really need now, or they can select something further down the line once they’ve decided on color schemes for their space.
+Let them choose something they really need now, or they can select something further down the line once they’ve decided on colour schemes for their space.